-PRINCIPLE 9: HIGH CONSERVATION VALUES\
+PRINCIPLE 9: HIGH CONSERVATION VALUES

-The Organization\ shall maintain and/or enhance the High Conservation Values\ in the Management Unit\ through applying the precautionary approach\.
-(P9 P&C V4)
+The Organization shall maintain and/or enhance the High Conservation Values in the Management Unit through applying the precautionary approach.

-- 9.1 The Organization\, through engagement\ with affected stakeholders\, interested stakeholders\ and other means and sources (such as the HCV Framework, in Annex H), shall assess and record the presence and status of the following High Conservation Values\ in the Management Unit\, proportionate to the scale, intensity and risk\ of impacts of management activities, and likelihood of the occurrence of the High Conservation Values\: - HCV 1 Species diversity.
-Concentrations of biological diversity\ including endemic species, and rare\, threatened\ or endangered species, that are significant\ at global, regional or national levels. - HCV 2 Landscape\-level ecosystems\ and mosaics.
-Intact Forest Landscapes\ and large landscape\-level ecosystems\ and ecosystem\ mosaics that are significant\ at global, regional or national levels, and that contain viable populations of the great majority of the naturally occurring species in natural patterns of distribution and abundance. - HCV 3 Ecosystems\ and habitats\.
-Rare\, threatened\, or endangered ecosystems\, habitats\ or refugia\. - HCV 4 Critical\ ecosystem services\.
-Basic ecosystem services\ in critical\ situations, including protection\ of water catchments and control of erosion of vulnerable soils and slopes. - HCV 5 Community needs.
-Sites and resources fundamental for satisfying the basic necessities of local communities\ or Indigenous Peoples\ (for livelihoods, health, nutrition, water, etc.), identified through engagement\ with these communities or Indigenous Peoples. - HCV 6 Cultural values.
-Sites, resources, habitats\ and landscapes\ of global or national cultural, archaeological or historical significance, and/or of critical\ cultural, ecological, economic or religious/sacred importance for the traditional cultures of local communities\ or Indigenous Peoples, identified through engagement\ with these local communities\ or Indigenous Peoples.
-(C9.1 P&C V4 and Motion 7:2014) - 9.1.1 An assessment is completed using Best Available Information\ that records the location and status of High Conservation Value\ Categories 1-6, as defined in Criterion\ 9.1; the High Conservation Value Areas\ they rely upon, and their condition. - 9.1.2 This assessment includes identification of Intact Forest Landscapes\, as of January 1, 2017. - 9.1.3 The assessment uses results from culturally appropriate\ engagement\ with affected rights holders\ and affected\ and interested stakeholders\ with an interest in the conservation\ of the High Conservation Values\. - 9.2 The Organization\ shall develop effective strategies that maintain and/or enhance the identified High Conservation Values\, through engagement\ with affected stakeholders\, interested stakeholders\ and experts.
-(C9.2 P&C V4) - 9.2.1 Threats to High Conservation Values\ are identified using Best Available Information\. - 9.2.2 Management strategies and actions are developed to maintain and/or enhance the identified High Conservation Values\ and to maintain associated High Conservation Value Areas\ prior to implementing potentially harmful management activities.
+- 9.1 The Organization, through engagement with affected stakeholders, interested stakeholders and other means and sources, shall assess and record the presence and status of the following High Conservation Values in the Management Unit, proportionate to the scale, intensity and risk of impacts of management activities, and likelihood of the occurrence of the High Conservation Values: - HCV 1 Species diversity.
+Concentrations of biological diversity including endemic species, and rare, threatened or endangered species, that are significant at global, regional or national levels. - HCV 2 Landscape-level ecosystems and mosaics.
+Intact Forest Landscapes and large landscape-level ecosystems and ecosystem mosaics that are significant at global, regional or national levels, and that contain viable populations of the great majority of the naturally occurring species in natural patterns of distribution and abundance. - HCV 3 Ecosystems and habitats.
+Rare, threatened, or endangered ecosystems, habitats or refugia. - HCV 4 Critical ecosystem services.
+Basic ecosystem services in critical situations, including protection of water catchments and control of erosion of vulnerable soils and slopes. - HCV 5 Community needs.
+Sites and resources fundamental for satisfying the basic necessities of local communities or Indigenous Peoples (for livelihoods, health, nutrition, water, etc.), identified through engagement with these communities or Indigenous Peoples. - HCV 6 Cultural values.
+Sites, resources, habitats and landscapes of global or national cultural, archaeological, or historical significance, and/or of critical cultural, ecological, economic or religious/sacred importance for the traditional cultures of local communities or Indigenous Peoples, identified through engagement with these local communities or Indigenous Peoples. - 9.1.1 An assessment is completed consistent with Annex I that records the location and status of High Conservation Value Categories 1-6, as defined in Criterion 9.1; the High Conservation Value Areas they rely upon, and their condition.